-A student who has not posted attendance by the end of the add/drop period will be withdrawn from the school.
-In this instance, all classes for their current module (and any module scheduled thereafter) will be deleted.
+A student who has not posted attendance by the end of a module's two-week census period will be withdrawn from the school.
+In this instance, all classes for their current module (and any module scheduled thereafter) will be dropped.
 If a student fails to register attendance as outlined in any single course, that student will be withdrawn from that course alone.
-This may result in the student being enrolled as part time, and would have an impact on financial aid availability for the semester.
+This may result in the student being enrolled as part-time, and would have an impact on financial aid availability for the semester.